 There are two options for Facebook Messenger advertising that facilitate this.

 Facebook Messenger as a Destination: It sounds a little like a virtual reality vacation but no, it simply means that a brand creates an ad that shows up in your newsfeed, and YOU decide if you want to click it, taking the conversation to Facebook Messenger.
 This is ok with me, because in this case, I still control the movement from public to private platform.
-Like if I ran into the clipboard holding “energy saver” on the sidewalk, decided they could benefit me and invited them in for some coffee as we review my ComEd bill together.
+Like if I ran into the clipboard holding “energy saver” on the sidewalk, decided that person could benefit me and invited them in for some coffee as we review my ComEd bill together.

 Facebook Messenger as Placement: In this scenario, the brand pays for Facebook to automatically place an ad in your private messenger inbox.
 To Facebook’s credit, they do limit this advertising option to those individuals who have private messaged the brand before.
 But, consider this: